You are here

 Discovery, Draft/Respond to Dispositive Motions, and Pursue Settlement

-• Hole v.
-Utter, 22-C-1415-WCG.
-The court is looking for a lawyer to assist a prisoner in conducting discovery, drafting and/or responding to dispositive motions, and possible trial/settlement in connection with an Eighth Amendment denial of medical care case.
-The plaintiff recently underwent several surgeries and is unable to use his hand to complete litigation tasks.
-Upon request, the court will consider permitting limited term appointments to complete discrete litigation tasks to make the case more manageable.
-(Recruiting since June 2023)
+• Jennings v.
+Dombeck, 22-cv-1205-JPS.
+The court is looking for a lawyer to assist an incarcerated individual in conducting discovery, drafting and/or responding to dispositive motions, and possible trial/settlement discussions in connection with an Eighth Amendment denial of medical care case.
+Plaintiff has serious vision issues, related to the claims in this case, and is currently scheduled to have a corneal transplant in the near future.
+Please see Judge Stadtmueller's screening order for more information.
+(Recruiting since April 2024)

 Trial